Types of Aid

 Federal Direct PLUS Loan: Not need based but eligibility must be determined by filing the FAFSA prior to processing the loan's Master Promissory Note (MPN).
 Available to the parent of an enrolled, dependent student; graduate and professional students are eligible to apply as well.
 The loan funds are obtained and disbursed through the FAO in cooperation with the federal government who serves as the lending institution.
 Student must be enrolled at least half-time to receive the loan.
 Parent is responsible for the repayment of interest which begins within 60 days from the date the loan funds are fully disbursed each year; principal repayment can be deferred under certain conditions.
 Additional information regarding the Direct PLUS Loan program is available here.

-TEXAS B-On-Time Loan: Need must be established by filing the FAFSA.
+TEXAS B-On-Time Loan: Need must be established by filing the FAFSA and awarded to RENEWAL students only who have had BOT previously.
 Provides eligible Texas students with ZERO- INTEREST loans; if the student meets specified goals, the entire loan can be forgiven upon graduation.
 Student must be a Texas resident, enrolled full-time and has graduated under the recommended high school program from a public or accredited private high school in Texas OR have graduated in the 2002-03 academic year or later from a high school operated by the U.S. Department of Defense OR have earned an associate's degree from an eligible institution no earlier than May 1, 2005.
 Refer to the BOT Fact Sheet for additional details regarding this program. the Fact Sheet is typically updated annually in April.

 Federal Perkins Loan: Need must be established by filing the FAFSA.
 At MSU, priority for the Perkins Loan will be given to students who maintain a minimum 3.0 cumulative grade point average and is seeking a Teaching or Nursing degree.
 Student must be enrolled at least half-time to receive the loan.
 Following a grace period, repayment of principal and interest begins after the student ceases to be enrolled at least half-time.
 The interest rate is 5% and is processed and collected through Panhandle Plains Higher Education Authority (PHEAA) in conjunction with the MSU FAO.